Salary sacrificing to your super

 Build your retirement savings

-Contributing more through salary sacrifice can help increase your retirement savings.
+Contributing more through salary sacrifice can help increase your retirement savings over the long term.

 How salary sacrifice works